SurjavaSaha/Architecture/Readme.md

-# CRM Micro-Service Technical Specification
+# Ticketing Service Technical Specification
 # Introduction
 This service will be responsible for creating and assigning any tickets to the specific agents
 # Existing System